anushadatar/game-of-comparch/docs/Our-Implementation.md

 ![adder](https://media.giphy.com/media/fxIcB5FKMyZQEVQglI/giphy.gif)

 To continue this work, we would want to continue translating our block diagram to gates and traces in Golly.
-We could also more thoroughly explore scripting frameworks for determining inputs and for automating some of the tedious and error-prone effort of traving arrays.
+We could also more thoroughly explore scripting frameworks for determining inputs and for automating some of the tedious and error-prone effort of tracing arrays.

 ## Reflection